what Is Mina

 Months after the explosion hit, Mina has decided to come back to life, not merely as an act of defiance against the perpetrators of the blast, but also to give back to a community and a neighbourhood that has contributed so much during the past few decades only to suffer so much loss after a year of economic collapse and criminal political negligence.

-As well as seeking funds to help rebuild the physical space, Mina will also put forth a fresh and dynamic program of exhibits and events for the coming two years that will see it broadening its scope and outreach amongst institutional partners, artists and the broader public.
+As well as seeking funds to help rebuild the physical space, Mina also puts forth a fresh and dynamic program of exhibits and events for the coming two years that will see it broadening its scope and outreach amongst institutional partners, artists and the broader public.

 While Mina’s starting mission was to offer a space that celebrated the “image” and put the art of photography in the spotlight, from this day on Mina seeks to provide a platform for local artists deriving from all disciplines and backgrounds.
 While maintaining the concept of the “image” as central to its raison-d’être, all artistic disciplines will be showcased and celebrated, opening the space to a broad spectrum of local artists and members of the community.
 This disciplinary expansion could include performance arts, visual arts, motion image, music and more.